oubino/z_disk/README.md

         -i Path to the input csv to be visualised
         -d run DBSCAN with epsilon and min_samples, specificed in that order, separated by a space

-7. Clean up denoising

-    - Clean up after the visualising and denoising stage
+7. Clean up after the visualising and denoising stage

     - Identifies files in segmented_z_disks/ but not in segmented_z_disks_denoised/ and copies across

     ```shell